 3. Use VRF for humidity (and temperature) control

-Indoor humidity can increase the concentration of some indoor air pollutants.
+High relative humidity levels can increase the concentration of some indoor air pollutants.
 For example, high humidity makes the air and surfaces moist, increasing the chance for mold to grow.
+Low humidity is a problem, too, because viruses, including the virus that causes COVID, thrives in low humidity conditions.
+In fall and winter when the heat is running, humidity levels often plummet indoors.

 As part of your indoor air quality testing, you can use a humidity gauge to see if the humidity in your building is at a healthy level — between 30% and 50%.
 To maintain a good, consistent humidity level and temperature, consider a Variable Refrigerant Flow (VRF) system, which is a zoned HVAC technology.